 Canadian Association of Occupational Therapists (CAOT)

 The Canadian Association of Occupational Therapists (CAOT) is one of ACOTRO’s partners, and is a national voluntary organization to which many OTs choose to belong.
 It provides professional development, events and networking opportunities to occupational therapists, to help them achieve excellence in professional practice.
 CAOT also runs the National Occupational Therapy Certification Exam, necessary for registration as an OT anywhere in Canada, excluding Quebec.
 Many provinces also have occupational therapy societies whose goal is to provide advice and professional development opportunities to OTs at the provincial level.
 CAOT is not responsible for regulating the practice of occupational therapy in Canada – that task falls to ACOTRO’s ten provincial members.

-The Occupational Therapy Examination and Practice Preparation Project - OTEPP
+The Occupational Therapy Examination and Practice Preparation Program - OTEPP

 OTEPP assists internationally educated occupational therapists (IEOTs) as they seek to transition into practice in Canada.
-The project is administered by the School of Rehabilitation Science at McMaster University in partnership with the Canadian Association of Occupational Therapists (CAOT).
+The program is administered by the School of Rehabilitation Science at McMaster University.